+- Downloading the SafeZone app

 - Reporting suspicious activity

 - Reporting crimes

 - · Reporting emergencies and safety concerns

 - Locking your vehicle doors

 - Locking your room door

 - Keeping your valuables close by

-MACU DPS can be reached by dialing "711" on any university phone or (405) 694-5242 from any phone to request assistance from the Department of Public Safety.
+MACU DPS can be reached by using the SafeZone app, dialing "711" on any university phone or (405) 694-5242 from any phone to request assistance from the Department of Public Safety.
 You can also text a police officer at (405) 694-5242.
 Some of our services include: